Prologue release date rumours, trailers, and more

 Learn more about the upcoming open-world game from PlayerUnknown himself, Brendan Greene, as he unveils more details about the Prologue release date.

-From what we’ve seen and heard so far, it appears that Greene will be leaving his battle royale roots behind him to create the foundations for new and innovative open-world games.
-Prologue is, at its core, a pay-what-you-want tech demo that’ll feature a huge open world that you can explore at your own pace.
+From what we’ve seen and heard so far, it appears that Greene will be leaving his battle royale game roots behind him to create the foundations for new and innovative open-world games.
+At its core, Prologue will be a pay-what-you-want tech demo featuring a huge open world you can explore at your own pace.
 But what it means is much, much more – especially if his team can pull it off.

-We know PlayerUnknown Productions is still working on Prologue because Greene has talked numerous times about how it is the proof of concept work for Project Artemis, his ambitious attempt to make a planet-sized open world in which players can create their own destiny.
+We know PlayerUnknown Productions is still working on Prologue because Greene has talked numerous times about how it is the proof of concept work for Project Artemis, his ambitious attempt to make a planet-sized open world where players can create their own destiny.

 YouTube Thumbnail